xieweiAlex/English_Learning/words/2023/words-September.md

+crescent
+driveline
+water down.

+Redolent
+The market was glutted with shoddy goods.
+detente

 The House of Representatives on Tuesday voted to oust McCarthy as speaker just three days after a bipartisan stopgap spending bill was passed to avert a government shutdown.